 Lillet is an aromatized and fortified wine from the Bordeaux region in France.
 It contains wine, citrus liqueur, and various herbs and spices.
 It’s high in alcohol and can be white, red, or rosé.
 Typically, it’s served as an aperitif before dinner.

-Lillet is also a protected brand, so there’s only one company that makes it and exports it into all parts of the world: Maison Lillet.
-This company makes different types of Lillet, though.
+Lillet is also a protected brand, so there’s only one company that makes it and exports it into all parts of the world.
+This company produces different variations of this fortified wine, though.

 The 3 Types of Lillet

 Maison Lillet produces three different styles of Lillet:

 - The oldest and best-known type of the French aperitif is Lillet Blanc, a white fortified wine.

 - Lillet Rouge is a red variation, made from red Bordeaux wine and citrus liqueur.